GongT/baobao/library/basic-helpers/docs/basic-helpers.api.md

 // Warning: (ae-missing-release-tag) "nameFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function nameFunction<T extends Function>(name: string, func: T): T & NamedFunction;
+export function nameFunction<T extends Callable>(name: string, func: T): T & NamedFunction;

 // Warning: (ae-missing-release-tag) "normalizeArray" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //